Show your art

 #6: Hacking an art fair

 Last year during ARCO art fair, the biggest art fair in southern Europe, a group of people ‘hacked into’ the art fair.
 They sneaked in some artworks and hang them on an empty wall they found.
-Alongside with other galleries, they looked like a real deal and no one even realised that they were ‘fake’.
+Alongside other galleries, they looked like a real deal and no one even realised that they were ‘fake’.
 Later they revealed that these abstract paintings were made by children in a video.
 You can hack an art fair, but don’t get yourself into trouble.

 #7: In the streets